Kharos6/DOW2Launcher/Launcher_README.txt

 - Failsafe for the injector file; if [Injector] is set to true, and the injector file doesn't exist or match the provided checksum, it replaces the injector file with the binary data of the .bin file, and then launches the game.
 If the replacement fails, or the injector file is not found, a warning is displayed and the entire process is aborted.

 - Failsafe for the injector configuration file; if [Injector] is set to true, and the injector's .config file is missing, a warning is displayed and the entire process is aborted.

+- Failsafe for the injector mod folder; if [Injector] is set to true, and the injector's designated mod folder is missing the .dll files listed in the [InjectedFiles] field of the .launchconfig file, a warning is displayed and the entire process is aborted.

 - Failsafe for the .module file; if the .module file of the same name as the launcher is missing, a warning is displayed and the entire process is aborted.